hoenir-space/hoenir-core/source/resource/workspace/default-template/!hoenir.md

 ## TLDR

-The automatically managed contents may be overwritten automatically at any time by the curator service.
+The automatically managed contents may be overwritten at any time by the curator service.

 Find out more about Hœnir workspaces at [hoenir.space/workspace](https://hoenir.space/workspace).